arturdoruch/JsBundle/README.md

 # JsBundle

-Collection of useful JavaScript scripts as Symfony Bundle.
+Collection of JavaScript scripts and components as Symfony Bundle.

 ## Installation

-Via composer.
-Add the following lines to your main composer.json file, "scripts" and "repositories" block.
+Add the following lines into application composer.json file at "scripts" and "repositories" blocks.
 ```json
 "scripts": {
     "post-install-cmd": [